Skip to main content

 Decisions, contracts, and reporting

-NIKK will communicate its decision via e-mail to each applicant after the decision has been made and the Nordic Committee of Senior Officials for Gender Equality and LGBTI (EK-JÄM) has been afforded the opportunity to veto the decision.
+NIKK will communicate its decision to the principal applicants by e-mail once it is made and after the Nordic Council of Ministers’ Committee of Senior Officials for Gender Equality and LGBTI (ÄK-JÄM) has been given the opportunity to veto the decision.
+Decisions cannot be appealed.

 The final report is to include the following: